earairl/ITISDEV-MCO/README.md

 - Open the terminal/command line to the root directory of the project

 ### 2. Install Dependencies
-- Navigate to both client and server directories, type `npm init` and enter, then install the backend dependencies:
+- Navigate to both client and server directories, type `npm install` and enter to install all the backend dependencies:
 ```sh
 cd client
 npm install